 North Brevard Medical Support, Inc. - NBMS primarily utilizes grants and earnings on investment to continue its operations and meet its obligations as they become due.
 NBMS receives funding from PMC in the form of grants.
 NBMS can obtain grants from PMC in any fiscal year up to the lesser of the net patient service revenue of PMC for its preceding fiscal year, or 2.5% of PMC's gross revenue for its preceding fiscal year.
-PMC funded a grant of approximately \$1,642,000 in 2021 for NBMS to meet its fiscal year 2021 obligations, which is recorded in other net non-operating expenses in the statements of revenues, expenses, and changes in net position.
+PMC funded a grant of approximately \$2,039,431 in 2022 for NBMS to meet its fiscal year 2022 obligations, which is recorded in other net non-operating (expenses) in the statements of revenues, expenses, and changes in net position.
 The grant is eliminated in consolidation.
-The operating activities of NBMS are included in other net non-operating expenses, and changes in net position for the year ended September 30, 2021.
+The operating activities of NBMS are included in other net non-operating (expenses) in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2022.